rubienr/machinekit/src/hal/user_comps/xhc-whb04b-6.md

 **Any help in that regard is appreciated.**

+## Issues
+* if de device is powered on it does not (always) send data on its own
+    * does send most likely if the rotary buttons' state has changed, but not always
+* if the axis rotary button is in "OFF" state the device does not refresh coordinates on display

 ## Key codes in detail

 |Button Name              | Key Code | Button Text | Button Alternative Text |